plantfansam/kubernetes-101/labs/7-configmaps-and-secrets/README.md

 ## Introduction

-The engineering team has asked the DevOps team for the ability to deploy new versions of the application by running a Jenkins job with three user inputs: `pizza-ordering-frontend` version `topping-combo-suggester` version, and `environment` (e.g. `staging`).
+The engineering team has asked the DevOps team for the ability to deploy new versions of the application by running a Jenkins job with three user inputs: `pizza-ordering-frontend` version `topping-suggestion` version, and `environment` (e.g. `staging`).